Supra Matrix Function Centralities

 Communicability Centrality

-• normalize=True: Always recommended for comparing across networks
+• normalize=True: Recommended when comparing across networks

 Katz Centrality

-• alpha=0.01-0.1: Manual values for custom attenuation
+• alpha=0.01-0.1: Manual values for custom attenuation; must satisfy \(\alpha < 1/\lambda_{\max}\)

 • beta=1.0: Default uniform exogenous influence (rarely needs changing)

-• tol=1e-6: Eigenvalue computation tolerance
+• tol=1e-6: Eigenvalue computation tolerance (increase if eigenvalue estimation is slow or unstable)

 Common Issues and Solutions